avie-dev/avie-dev/README.md

 <ul>
   <li> I'm Avie.
 I'm a Filipino working as an Engineer in Japan for 8 years 🇵🇭:jp:
   <li> I'm a Back-end/BI/Data Engineer by profession, but I also like to explore front-end stuff as a hobby.</li>
-  <li> Now studying system design and management and starting to learn open-source</li>
+  <li> Now studying system design and management and starting to learn about open-source</li>
   <li> Hobbies: ① Learning and teaching Japanese Language | ② Talking to people | ③ Drawing, reading manga and watching anime</li>
 </ul>